kevinyswong/kevinyswong.github.io/index.md

   <br>

   <blockquote>
-  Look, make yourself a gift of this present time.
   Those who are more inclined to pursue fame hereafter fail to reckon that the next generation will have people just like those they dislike now: and they too will die.
 What, anyway, is it to you if this is the echo in future voices and this is the judgment they make of you?
   </blockquote>
   <span class="quoter">
   —Marcus Aurelius, MEDITATIONS